MMImodular/Modules/README.md

 # Modules
-Repository for all my module designs
+Repository for all my eurorack module designs

+Each directory has its own ReadMe with information on each module